magnusakselvoll/android-photo-booth/README.md

-# flashair-photo-booth
+# android-photo-booth
-A simple photo booth setup  using a Toshiba FlashAir card (W-03 or above)
+A simple photo booth setup using an Android phone and adb tools.